Professional Development Institutes

 Monday, June 29,2015 ~ 8:00 am - 5:00 pm

 Career Center Tour

 In conjunction with the Colorado Career Development Association (CCDA), we are pleased to host this exciting event that will allow you to see some of the beautiful state of Colorado as well as visiting some of the top career centers in the country!
 The day will include presentations from site hosts including information about client services, theoretic orientations, points of pride, best practices, and other information about the site.
-Site visits will include the University of Colorado Boulder as well as two other career centers in Colorado.
+Site visits will include the University of Colorado Boulder, University of Colorado Denver, Metro State University, and Red Rocks Community College.
 The cost includes transportation as well as lunch!
 More details to come!
 Attendees will receive 6 contact hours.

 Monday, June 29, 2015 ~ 8:00 am - 12:00 noon

 PDI #1 Using StrengthsFinder 2.0 to Increase Clients' Well-Being and Engagement

 How can you help clients create change, specifically around their well-being and engagement?
 Strengths is a powerful tool to help drive change and increase life satisfaction.
 Learn more about these topics and walk away with resources and tools you can immediately use to help clients make meaningful change.